David P. Anderson

 I have authored or co-authored a number of papers in Computer Science, with 17 papers in refereed journals (including Communications of the ACM, ACM Transactions on Graphics, ACM Transactions on Computer Systems, IEEE Computer, and IEEE Transactions on Software Engineering), 28 conference papers, and 13 unpublished technical reports.

-I am the sole inventor on two patents for technology related to MediaNet, several patents related to distributed computing, and a patent for an invention involving 3-D interactive television.
+I am an inventor on two patents for technology related to MediaNet, several patents related to distributed computing, and a patent for an invention involving 3-D interactive television.

 I have given numerous invited talks on my research, including (2008) UCB GIIF laboratory; (2007) Barcelona Biomedical Research Park, Leiden University, MSRI, eMentor IT Workshop (Oslo), University of Houston, panel at AAAS meeting in SF, workshop at IEEE IPDPS conference (keynote speaker), University of Extremadura (Merida), HispaLinux conference (Caceres); (2006) UCB Neurobiology Dept., Sony, Singapore University, Condor Week (Univ. of Wisconsin), (2005) MIT Internet Application Design workshop, UC Berkeley Computer Science Distinguished Lecture, Google, Amazon.com seminar series; (2004) Australian Centre for Advanced Computing and Communications (Sydney), CERN, University of Illinois, International Computer Science Institute, Internet2 meeting, Univ. of Hawaii; (2003) Residencia de Estudiantes, Madrid, University of Paris - Sud; (2002) IPDPS conference, keynote speaker.
 Pre-2003: talks at Apple, Bell Labs, Bellcore, DEC SRC, HP Labs, IBM Almaden, MIT Media Lab, Stanford, Sun, and Xerox PARC, Europen conference (keynote speaker).